Franco-Româna Brăila: History

 Their best performance was reaching the Quarter-finals in Cupa României in 1935–36 season when they lost with 6–4 against Unirea Tricolor București.

 Franco-Româna Brăila second team was founded in 1940 and was called AS Brăilița.

 Brăilița was also the neighbourhood and name of the stadium.
 The stadium was like a small English stadium looking same with the famous Highbury, but in a smaller size.

 Even they won twice Divizia B they never promoted in Divizia A, because they could not manage to win the Promotion play-off.

 The biggest rival in their history was another local team Dacia Unirea Brăila.
 Franco-Româna Brăila was in the shadow of the rival team in all of their history.

 After they fold in 1948, another team was created in Brăila to replace them, a team called Progresul Brăila.

 On 3 September 2022 the team was reestablished as AS Brăilița 1928 Franco-Româna.
 The team will perform only in Brăila County competitions.
+The current coach is Nuțulescu Ionuț-Adrian.